hom3r/housing-prices/README.md

 # ...
 ```

 The application is deployment ready.
 It is served using uWSGI and nginx for best production performance.
-If you need to tweak the production parameters like number of processes (4 by default) etc, edit the `.docker/uwsgi.ini` file (at your own risk).
+If you need to tweak the production parameters like number of processes (4 by default) edit the `.docker/uwsgi.ini` file (at your own risk).

 ## Development